Oliver St. John Gogarty: Literary endeavours

-Gogarty maintained close friendships with W. B. Yeats, AE, George Moore, Lord Dunsany, James Stephens, Seamus O'Sullivan, and other Dublin literati, and he continued to write poetry in the midst of his political and professional duties.
+Gogarty maintained close friendships with W. B. Yeats, AE, George Moore, Lord Dunsany, James Stephens, Seumas O'Sullivan, and other Dublin literati, and he continued to write poetry in the midst of his political and professional duties.
 Three small books of poetry (Hyperthuleana, Secret Springs of Dublin Song, and The Ship and Other Poems) were published between 1916 and 1918.
 Gogarty also tried his hand at playwriting, producing a slum drama (Blight) in 1917 under the pseudonym "Alpha and Omega", and two comedies (A Serious Thing and The Enchanted Trousers) in 1919 under the pseudonym "Gideon Ouseley", all three of which were performed at the Abbey Theatre.

 Gogarty devoted less energy to his medical practice and more to his writing during the twenties and thirties.
-His 1924 book of poetry An Offering of Swans won the Gold Medal for poetry at the revived Tailteann Games.
+His 1924 book of poetry An Offering of Swans won the gold medal for poetry at the revived Tailteann Games.
 The book also includes Tailteann Ode, which won him a bronze medal at the 1924 Olympic Games (at the time, the Olympics included art competitions in addition to sports).
 Gogarty later described the poem as "rather tripe").
 In 1929 another book of verse, Wild Apples, was published, and was followed in 1933 by Selected Poems.
 Gogarty was also a member of Yeats's Irish Academy of Letters and frequently assisted in arranging its social functions.
 1936 saw the publication of Yeats's Oxford Book of Modern Verse, which contained seventeen of Gogarty's poems and an introduction proclaiming him "one of the great lyric poets of our age."
 The over-representation given to Gogarty outraged many poets and perplexed Gogarty himself, who remarked, "What right have I to figure so bulkily?
 None from a poetical point of view...
 Sappho herself could not have made a more subjective anthology."